sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/python-discord.py-bot-commands/2022-05-07-python-discord.py-bot-commands.md

 ![](https://raw.githubusercontent.com/sh3llm4g1ck/sh3llm4g1ck.github.io/main/_posts/python-discord.py-bot-commands/images/6.png)

-If we don't want to use quotes, you can use keyword-only arguments.
+If we don't want to use quotes, we can use keyword-only arguments.
 Note that you can only have one keyword-only argument.

 ```python
 @client.command()